tko22/simple-blockchain/README.md

 # simple-blockchain
 My implementation of a blockchain in C++ I created for fun :)
-Follows some Bitcoin design principles including a peer-to-peer network, SHA-256 to hash headers and blocks, merkle trees, and mining WoS.
+Follows some Bitcoin design principles including a peer-to-peer network, SHA-256 to hash headers and blocks, merkle trees, and "mining"(more on that below).
 #### Requirements
 - Uses C++14, OpenSSL library, Simple-Web-Server, and a [JSON library](https://github.com/nlohmann/json)